NotSoAbhinav/TicTacToe/README.md

 ## Overview

 This is a simple console-based Tic Tac Toe game written in Python.Despite its simplicity, it includes a functional Minimax AI, making the computer extremely difficult to beat.
 The game is fully terminal-based and uses number inputs (1–9) to place moves.
+(Later Added GUI interface also with name main_gui.py for better User Experience.)

 ## Features